Were You Seriously Injured In A Crash?

 - Distracted drivers killed 3,477 people in 2015

 Car accidents are incredibly jarring and dangerous events.
-If you were seriously injured in a crash caused by a distracted driver, contact our Houston car accident attorneys at Fleming, Nolen & Jez today to discuss your legal options.
-With more than 170 years of collective experience and more than $4 billion secured in verdicts and settlements, you can rest assured that your case is in good hands when you hire us to represent you in court and at the negotiation table.
+If you were seriously injured in a crash caused by a distracted driver, contact our car accident attorneys at Fleming, Nolen & Jez today to discuss your legal options.
+With more than 170 years of collective experience secured in record settlements and verdicts, you can rest assured that your case is in good hands when you hire us to represent you in court and at the negotiation table.

 How Can Drivers Become Distracted?